Echoes From the Astral Plane

 "No," They replied.
 "We seek resonance."

-She smiled—maybe—and placed a glowing sphere into his chest.
+She smiled—maybe—and placed a glowing sphere into their chests.
 "Then carry the echoes."

 They woke up back in the desert, clutching a stone shaped like a spiral.
 The sky was still.
 The sand, ordinary.
 But in their ears, in their chests, in the very marrow of their souls—they still heard it.